osg-htc/docs/docs/data/stashcache/vo-data.md

 #### SciTokens

-A SciTokens authorization has multiple parameters, which are described below:
+A SciTokens authorization has multiple parameters:

 - `Issuer` (required) is the token issuer of the SciToken that the authorization accepts.

-- `Base Path` (required) is a path that will be prepended to the scopes of the token in order to construct the full path to the file that the token is allowed to access.
+- `Base Path` (required) is a path that will be prepended to the scopes of the token in order to construct the full path to the file(s) that the bearer of the token is allowed to access.
   For example, if `Base Path` is set to `/astro/PROTECTED` then a token with the scope `read:/matyas` will have the permission to read from the directory tree under `/astro/PROTECTED/matyas`.